NeoEx-Developer/NxFit-SDK-for-Flutter/README.md

-# NxFit SDK for Flutter
+glu# NxFit SDK for Flutter

 *NxFit SDK for Flutter* provides access to the NxFit REST API to retrieve user health data from the NxFit service.
 The SDK provides *clients*, which contain convenience methods to make HTTP calls to the NxFit API.
 Models for all the NxFit entities are also provided.